uva-bi-sdad/COVID_Tracking_Clean/README.md

 [codecovi]: https://codecov.io/gh/uva-bi-sdad/COVID_Tracking_Clean/branch/master/graph/badge.svg
 [codecovu]: https://codecov.io/gh/uva-bi-sdad/COVID_Tracking_Clean

-This repository maintained a daily up-to-date copy of the daily [COVID Tracking public API](https://covidtracking.com/api) Historic state data (`/daily`) endpoint.
+This repository maintained a daily up-to-date copy of the daily [COVID Tracking public API](https://covidtracking.com/api) Historic state data (`/daily`) endpoint enhanced with the state reporting data quality data.
 The `dataQualityGrade` variable has now been added to the endpoint.
 This repository still offers the historical data for before 2020-04-21.
 For data after 2020-04-21 one can use the API directly.